Salvia is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

-It grows up to three feet tall in cold areas while those in warm regions may reach 6 feet of height.
-Hummingbirds love this variety of salvia plant.
+It grows up to three feet tall in cold areas, while those in warm regions may reach 6 feet of height.
+Hummingbirds love this salvia variety.

 Desert blaze (Salvia greggii), also known as autumn sage, stuns guests in shops with its clusters of red flowers lying beautifully against its white-edged foliage.

-Another interesting variety of the salvia plant is Salvia cardiophylla.
-It blooms pale blue flowers, produces heart-shaped leaf, and grows very fast.
-Just make sure you provide a well-drained soil so it can thrive in your garden.
+Another interesting variety is Salvia cardiophylla.
+It blooms pale blue flowers, produces heart-shaped leaves, and grows very fast.
+Just make sure you provide well-drained soil so it can thrive in your garden.